-Platonification: people, especially the learned and authoritative, create categories and oversimplify which leads us to misunderstand the fabric of the world.
+Platonification: we have a tendency to create categories and oversimplify which leads us to misunderstand the fabric of the world and miss Black Swans.

 In Mediocristan, when the sample is large, no single instance will significantly change the aggregate.
-Matters that belong to Mediocristan (subject to type 1 randomness): height, weight, calorie consumption, car accidents, mortality rates, IQ, income for nonscalable professions.
-Here we must endure the tyranny of the collective, the routine, the obvious, and the predicted.
+Matters that belong to Mediocristan (subject to type 1 randomness): height, weight, calorie consumption, car accidents, mortality rates, IQ, income for non-scalable professions etc. Here we must endure the tyranny of the collective, the routine, the obvious, and the predicted.

 In Extremistan, inequalities are such that one single observation can disproportionately impact the aggregate.
-Matters that belong to Extremistan (subject to type 2 randomness): wealth, income, book sales per author, earthquate damages, deaths in wars, size of planets, size of companies, stock ownership, financial markets, economic data, income for scalable professions.
-Here we are subjected to the tyranny of the singular, the accidental, the unseen, and the unpredicted.
+Matters that belong to Extremistan (subject to type 2 randomness): wealth, book sales, earthquake damages, deaths in wars, size of planets, financial markets, economic data, income for scalable professions etc. Here we are subjected to the tyranny of the singular, the accidental, the unseen, and the unpredictable.

-→ Extremistan is where most of the Black Swan action is, but you can still experience severe Black Swans in Mediocristan, though not easily.
+→ Extremistan is where most of the Black Swan action is.

 Consider a turkey that is fed every day.
-Every single feeding will firm up the bird's belief that it is the general rule of life to be fed every day by friendly members of the human race "looking out for its best interests", as a politician would say.
-On the afternoon of the Wednesday before Thanksgiving, something unexpected will happen to the turkey.
-It will incur a revision of belief.
+Every single feeding will strengthens its belief that it is the general rule of life to be fed every day by friendly humans looking out for its best interests.
+On the day before Thanksgiving, something unexpected will happen to the turkey.

 The feeling of safety reached its maximum when the risk was at the highest.